-For example the departure and arrival times to Tel Aviv from Amsterdam are much better on Transavia and Easyjet than those of the main carriers KLM and ElAl.
+For example the departure and arrival times to Tel Aviv from Amsterdam are much better on Transavia and easyJet than those of the main carriers KLM and ElAl.
 Learn more about Transavia in the Eindhoven Airport section below.

 Spend the night at a Airport hotel?

 TIP: If you have a flight departing from Schiphol or you transfer at Amsterdam Airport Schiphol than make sure to download this €5 off coupon from the Tax-Free shops.
-When you spend € 25 or more on perfumes, cosmetics, sunglasses, liquor and chocolate (after security) you get €5 off your purchase.
+When you spend € 25 or more on perfumes, cosmetics, sunglasses, liquor or chocolate (after security) you get €5 off your purchase.

 Eindhoven Airport (North-Brabant province)

 The IATA code for Eindhoven Airport is: EIN

 Distance from airport to city center: 5 miles / 7 kilometers

 Distance from airport to Amsterdam: 80 miles / 130 kilometers

 Eindhoven Airport grew from a small regional and military airport to the most significant low-cost hub in Holland.
 It's now the second airport in the Netherlands in terms of passenger numbers.

 Eindhoven Airport is ideally situated to visit cities like Den Bosch, Eindhoven itself, and Maastricht.
 Or the beloved Efteling Theme Park Resort or the Designers Outlets in Roermond.
 Amsterdam is about 90 minutes away.